How to Learn Spanish fast: Immersion, does it really work?

 There are hundreds of intensive Spanish courses offered in Spanish-speaking countries and information can be easily found on Internet.

-The above sites are merely suggestions.
 You must shop around for the school that suits your specific requirements and pocket!